-Armenian Wedding Traditions
+Armenian Wedding Traditions and Customs

 Like most wedding traditions around the world, Armenian wedding traditions represent a cornucopia of bliss and sweetness.
 Armenian marriage traditions, in particular, are celebrated on a large scale that rival even the most well-known marriage customs.
 Weddings in Armenia are colorful and highly symbolic, signifying how valued the marriage bond is and fortifying a sense of joy and unity.
 Here’s a brief overview of a traditional Armenian wedding, from the pre-wedding Koshk-Kap (engagement party) to the Yarkhushta (farewell dance):